mezo-org/musd/docs/tests.md

 Calls to BorrowerOperations functions have wrappers with default values to reduce the overall size of tests.

-Tests should be optmised for readability so helper functions should accept both amounts with bigint and string inputs.
-Strings should be able include comma's for readability and be converted into bigints in the helper function.
+Tests should be optimised for readability so helper functions should accept both amounts with bigint and string inputs.
+Strings should be able to include commas for readability and be converted into bigints in the helper function.

 ```
 await openTrove(contracts, {